ska-telescope/developer.skatelescope.org/src/howto/vault-values-gitlab.rst

      tango_host: tango-databaseds:10000

 .. code-block:: yaml
-   :caption: Values passed for the deployment without the operator
+   :caption: Values passed for the deployment with the operator

    USER-SUPPLIED VALUES:
    global: